SRGSSR/pillarbox-android/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-> Describe enhancements with sufficient details (e.g. implementation considerations, design choices, etc.).
-For bug reports please mention the issue number that was fixed.
-If no matching bug report exists you should [open one](https://github.com/SRGSSR/pillarbox-android/issues/new?assignees=&labels=bug%2Ctriage&template=bug_report.yml) first.
+> Describe your changes with sufficient details (e.g., implementation considerations, design choices, etc.).
+For bug reports, please mention the issue number that was fixed.
+If no matching bug report exists, you should [open one](https://github.com/SRGSSR/pillarbox-android/issues/new?template=bug_report.yml) first.

 ## Changes made